What You'll Find On This Page

 You can buy beach shoe in Croatia at market stalls, but they are..um, really ugly.
 Like hideously.

 It happens in Croatia – have I said that enough?
 Bring a jacket with you.
 So please add to your packing list a cardigan and/or light jacket – and maybe something comfy to laze about inside and watch the rain fall.
-I suggest leggings like theses.
+I suggest leggings.
 They are light to pack and can double as a neck pillow for long bus rides.

 If the rain kicks up – and you don’t want to be forced to look out the window instead of being out and about, pack a light waterproof jacket.